VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 `Use TLS Certificate or CA`: X509Certificate object used to communicate with remote server.

-## `Sentinel` parameters
-This is a section to describe specific Sentinel Log Forwarder configuration options.

-`Tenant ID`: The ID of the tenant to use, will be included in the URI.

----

-`Client ID`: The client ID for OpenID application authentication.

----

-`Client Secret`: The client secret for OpenID application authentication.

----

-`DCR`: The Sentinel Data Collection Rule to use while ingesting data.

----

-`DCE`: The Sentinel Data Collection Endpoint to use for ingestion.

----

-`Stream Name`: The Sentinel stream on which to insert the logs.

----

-`Scope`: The OpenID scope to use.
-For [Sentinel ingestion API](https://docs.cribl.io/edge/destinations-sentinel/#auth), corresponds to the Azure Environment

----

-`Batch maxsize`: Controls how many messages should be sent at most in one request.

----

-`Batch maxbytes`: Defines the maximum size (in bytes) of one request.

----

-`Compression level`:

-- ***-1**: balance between speed and compression (default) → present as “balanced” value*
-- ***0** : No compression*
-- *...*
-- ***9** : Best compression*

-Activates and defines the level of compression of requests.

----

-`Use a TLS Profile`: TLS Profile to use when communicating with distant nodes.

 ## `Kafka` parameters
 This is a section to describe specific Kafka Log Forwarder configuration options.